Gemini-HUN/Bot_parts_global_localization/README.md

 This mod requires the original [Dr Pepper Bot Parts DLC](https://www.moddb.com/games/spore/downloads/spore-patch-6-v106-dr-pepper?utm_source=chatgpt.com)

+### Installation Note

+The original DLC installer is known to may cause compatibility issues or crashes on some systems.

+For best compatibility, use the extracted `.package` file as a regular Spore mod instead of running the original installer.

 **This repository does not include the original EA files.**

 ## Recommended